Pantry Perfect

 - reach-in,

-- pull-out, and
+- pullout, and

-- walk-in.
+- walk-in/Walk-through.

 All have advantages and drawbacks.

-The reach-in pantry is usually the most convenient, the pull-out pantry the least convenient, but a boon to small kitchens with no wall space to spare.
+The reach-in pantry is usually the most convenient, the pullout pantry the least convenient, but a boon to small kitchens with no wall space to spare.

 The walk-in pantry holds the most, but since it is often removed from centers of kitchen activity, it is best used as a remote second pantry.

-A kitchen can have two, even three pantries.
-We commonly design kitchens for large families or everything-from-scratch cooks to include a near pantry that holds small quantities of supplies most often used and one or more remote pantries that hold bulk supplies in large quantities.
+We commonly design kitchens for large households and all-meals-from-scratch cooks to include a near pantry that holds small quantities of supplies most often used and one or more remote pantries that hold bulk supplies in large quantities.

 Reach-in Pantries

-The ideal reach-in pantry is shallow.
 Deep pantries hold more, but all the stuff in the back is not immediately visible and not easy to reach.
-This violates Rule 3 of the Iron Rules of Storage:

-Inevitably things you use often get pushed to the back as you add other things, so you end up with stuff you cannot find or get to without moving the things in front of the items you need.
+Inevitably, things you use often get pushed to the back as you add other things, so you end up with stuff you cannot find or get to without moving the things in front of the items you need.

-Anything deeper than 16" requires a roll-out tray or a pull-out pantry.
-For cans and bottles, even 16" is too deep.
+Anything deeper than 16" requires a roll-out tray or a pullout pantry.
+For cans and bottles even 16" is too deep.
 Eight inches is the more useful maximum.

-This division of shelves between cabinet and door is exactly the configuration used in our favorite pantry style, the classic bat-wing pantry.
-With the doors fully open everything in a batwing pantry is displayed in a panorama and easily reached.
+Splitting shelves between cabinet and door is exactly the configuration used in our favorite pantry style, the classic bat-wing pantry.

 If the pantry shelves are more than 16" deep, then it is better to convert them to trays mounted on glides so they can be pulled out.
 Roll-out trays have the advantage of making everything in the pantry accessible, even the stuff at the very back of the tray.

-Pull-out Pantry Units
+Pullout Pantry Units

 Dual Pantries Solve Complex Storage Issues